Talking with your partner about sex and intimacy

 - Use touch.
 Physical closeness, giving and getting a hug or kiss, or holding hands can help you stay connected.

-You might want to seek advice from a couples counselor or sex therapist.
+Seek advice from a couples counselor or sex therapist.
 You could also join a support group.
 Do either on your own, or together.